fallback

 What about Google?

-Google has been using SSL as a ranking factor for 3 years now (you can read about it by following this link) and from October, if your website has got any forms on it (contact forms, for example), Chrome and Firefox users will see warning message that the information they are entering is not secure.
+Google has been using SSL as a ranking factor for 3 years now (you can read about it by following this link, opens in new window) and from October, if your website has got any forms on it (contact forms, for example), Chrome and Firefox users will see warning message that the information they are entering is not secure.
 If you have a WordPress site, for example, you will already be receiving this warning when you log into your Dashboard.

 This is going to affect every single website that does not currently have a SSL certificate and you might think that you should get this resolved immediately.
 You will probably do a Google Search and find someone that will do it very cheaply and go ahead and order one.